PMP® Exam: A Guide to 2021 Changes

 - Controlling

-The new exam will focus on 3 domains:
+The new exam focuses on 3 domains:

 1. People: